Muzeji un galerija / Museums and Gallery

 - Trailer & Septic Fee: Determined by trailer size and if septic dry well or hook up to central system.
 For questions please discuss with Garezers Executive Director.

 - Lease Includes:

-- Two (2) free passes for both the Jani and 4 + 2 volleyball weekend events.
+- One (1) free pass for the 4 + 2 volleyball weekend event.

 - One (1) Garezers auto sticker.

 - Services: Includes use of Garezers grounds, electricity, water, waste disposal.

 - Damage: There is no individual trailer insurance available or implied from Garezers.
 Trailer owners are responsible for all loss due to theft, fire, vandalism and/or acts of God.
 Private insurance coverage should be obtained by the trailer owner, as necessary.